OData/WebApi/_posts/2018-06-18-12-02-WebApiV7_newDefaultSettings.md

     function or action identifier in request Uri.
 When corresponding option in ODL Uri parser enabled:

-    -   If the function or action identifier containing a namespace qualifier, as in all the original cases, Uri parser uses original namespace-qualified semantic to ensure backward compatibility;
+    -   If the function or action identifier contains a namespace qualifier, as in all the original cases, Uri parser uses original namespace-qualified semantic to ensure backward compatibility;